achwie/otto-coding-challenge-spring/README.md

 ```

 The `runtime` directory contains a script to run the Spring app from the Docker volume created during the previous build step.

+# My approach

+The obvious thing is that we need to parse a tree structure and transform it.
+I decided to use the visitor pattern here, since it's a good fit for this kind of problem (see package `achwie.challenge.otto.core.node`).
+While the parent filter was quite straight forward, the sorting by field names was more tricky.
+I wanted this to be flexible and not hardcode field names.
+I also wanted to make it work with numbers and strings alike so I had to get a little creative here (see `PropertyComparator`).
+Since I wanted all of this to be testable with simple unit tests I started coding without any container environment and only added the spring-stuff at the very end which worked very well.